martinkearn/MartinK-Me/README.md

 # Technical Evangelist Site
-A template website written in ASP.net Core 1.0 that can be used to create a personal website for technical evangelists that can be used to promote articles, links, resources and talks.
+A template website written in ASP.net Core 1.0 that can be used to create a personal website for technical evangelists which can be used to promote articles, links, resources and talks.

 My own personal example is published at [MartinK.me](http://MartinK.me)

 ## Customisation
-This site is setup to be customisation by you.
+This site is setup to be customised by you.
 If you want to do this, first fork it to your own account and then start modifying your version.

 Here are some of the things you should consider doing after you have your fork:
 * Update `AppSettings.json` with your details and all the personal stuff will be updated throughout the site